Robert Shiller

 MARKET CALLS & CONTRIBUTIONS

-• Shiller’s most important contribution to economic measurement is the Case-Shiller index of housing prices, which he developed with economists Karl Case and Allan Weiss.
+• Robert Shiller’s most influential contribution to economic measurement is the Case-Shiller Home Price Index, developed with economists Karl Case and Allan Weiss.

 EARLY CAREER

-• Shiller co-founded Case Shiller Weiss, which produced the Case-Shiller Home Price Indices that have traded on the Chicago Mercantile Exchange and are now published by Standard & Poor’s.
+• Shiller co-founded Case Shiller Weiss, the firm behind the Case-Shiller Home Price Indices, which were traded on the Chicago Mercantile Exchange and later published by Standard & Poor’s.

-• He was a Co-Founder of MacroMarkets which launched "Macroshares," representing oil and home prices, which were traded on the American Stock Exchange and the New York Stock Exchange.
+• He also co-founded MacroMarkets, which launched innovative “MacroShares” investment products tied to oil and home prices, traded on the American and New York Stock Exchanges.

-• He has also collaborated with Barclays Bank PLC on an array of financial indices and products.
+• He has also collaborated with Barclays Bank PLC to develop a range of financial indices and investment products based on his research.

 RECOGNITIONS